zbm-dev/zfsbootmenu/releng/docker/README.md

     /etc/hostid -> ${BUILDROOT}/hostid

+## Container Customization

-When launched, the container entrypoint will run any executable files it finds in `${BUILDROOT}/rc.d`.
-This provides a means to "terraform" the build container before running `generate-zbm` and can be a useful way to, *e.g.*:
+When launched, the container entrypoint will run any executable "hook" files it finds in either of the directories `${BUILDROOT}/rc.pre.d` or `${BUILDROOT}/rc.d`.
+These hooks provide a means to "terraform" the build container before producing a ZFSBootMenu image.
+For example, hooks might be used to

 - Modify the `FONT` variable defined in `/etc/rc.conf`, which will be parsed by `mkinitcpio` to set a default console font in ZFSBootMenu images.